RamseyBouktila/Working-Assignment-/README.md

 Move to SaaS, like Saleforce.com.
 Salesforce are the world's leading CRM provider, and they have offerings specifically tailored to small and growing businesses.

-An added benefit to this approach is because it is offered on public cloud it is relatively cost effective as public cloud benefits greatly from economies of scale and can be offered on a pay-per-usage basis which will eliminate redundancies and free up internal resources.
+An added benefit to this approach, it is offered on public cloud meaning it is relatively cost effective as public cloud benefits greatly from economies of scale and can be offered on a pay-per-usage basis which will eliminate redundancies and free up internal resources.

-The subscription model also provides an opportunity to absorb the cost as an operating expense rather than an upfront capital expense which will be important as Boann continues to grow and the need for capital funds grows with expansion plans.
+The subscription model also provides an opportunity to absorb the cost as an operating expense rather than an upfront capital expense which will be important as Boann continues to grow and the need for capital funds grows to support expansions.

 ## **Company website:**

-Currently the website is hosted on a dedicated web server which was configured with the requirement in mind to handle customer traffic during peak periods.
-As Boann is a business with growth aspirations and a degree of seasonality, the servers are provisioned to accommodate the high traffic of the busy period.
-Therefore, the capacity is often underutilized.
+Currently the website is hosted on a dedicated web server which was configured to handle customer traffic during peak periods.
+Because the servers are provisioned to accommodate the high traffic which is seasonal, the capacity is often underutilized.

 ### *Recommendation*:

-We recommend the company website moves to the cloud hosted on Azure, this will allow for scalability while experiencing growth as compute power can be added easily.
+We recommend the website moves to the cloud, potentially hosted on Azure, this will allow for scalability as compute power can be added easily as the business demands.

 ## **Online store:**